Story: Agricultural processing industries

-New Zealand’s only surviving water-powered flour mill, Clark’s Flourmill, also known as the Maheno Valley Roller Mills, is owned by the Historic Places Trust.
+New Zealand’s only surviving water-powered flour mill, Clark’s Flourmill, also known as the Maheno Valley Roller Mills, is owned by Heritage New Zealand (formerly the New Zealand Historic Places Trust).
 The mill, near Ōamaru, and its specially constructed millrace from which it could draw water from the Kakanui River to power it, was built around 1865.
 At first it ground wheat and oats using grindstones powered by a water wheel.
 In the 1880s was converted to roller machinery powered by water turbines.

 First flour mills

 The first flour mill in New Zealand was built at the Church Missionary Society’s farm at Waimate North, beginning operation in 1834.
 It was made of timber, and powered by a water wheel set in a small stream.

 Auckland’s first flour mills were built in 1844.
 The first, Mason’s Mill, was a windmill designed by William Mason, New Zealand’s first architect.
 It was built out of scoria rock at Epsom.
 The second was a water-powered mill at Mechanics Bay.
 By 1845 there were also three mills in Wellington, one in Nelson and one in Akaroa.

 From the mid-1840s tribal groups in Waikato, Wellington, Taranaki and WhanganuiWanganui invested in water-powered mills, usually to process the wheat they grew.
 Between 1846 and 1860, 37 flour mills were built for Māori owners in the Auckland province alone.

 The first mill on the Whanganui River was built on the Awarua Stream at Pūtiki in 1845.
 It was built by Tom Higgie under the direction of missionary Reverend Richard Taylor, who acted as a go-between for Māori and millwrights.